Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Identifying the Target Complier Average Causal Effect

 \eqref{eqn:wald} arises from leveraging the validity of the instrument across the target population (i.e., Assumption \ref{asp: IV}).
 This allows us to rewrite $\tau_\tca$ as a Wald ratio across the target population. \eqref{eqn:id_result} arises from mean exchangeability of treatment effect heterogeneity (i.e., Assumption \ref{asp: cond_ign_selection}) and mean exchangeability of the first stage (i.e., Assumption \ref{asp: randomized treatment received exchangeability}).
 The identification result can be interpreted as a weighted version of the traditional instrumental variables (IV) estimator, adjusting for distributional differences in $X$ across the study sample and the target population.

-Having a sufficiently rich set of covariates to account for both the potential bias in selection, as well as compliance, can be challenging in practice.
-This requires that researchers have access to a rich set of covariates measured across both the study sample \textit{and} the target population.
+The identification result in Theorem \ref{thm: randomization identification tcace} highlights that researchers should, when possible, collect covariates that are prognostic of \textit{both} selection into the study and compliance.
 We consider a reweighting approach that adjusts for the differences in covariate distributions between the two populations.
 Specifically, we reweight the observed data in the study sample to match the covariate distribution of the target population.
 This enables consistent estimation of the T-CACE, even when the covariate distributions differ substantially.
 In the next section, we formalize this approach and introduce a family of estimators of T-CACE.